SkillsFundingAgency/das-reservations-jobs/README.md

 ## Requirements

 DotNet Core 2.2 and any supported IDE for DEV running.
+Azure function SDK v2 is also required.

 ## About